-To make managing your users in Haiilo easier, Haiilo supports user provisioning with the System for Cross-domain Identity Management (SCIM) standard.
-This guide aims to help an admin set up a SCIM connection between their company’s IdP and Haiilo.
+Haiilo Advocacy supports user provisioning with the System for Cross-domain Identity Management (SCIM) standard.
+This guide will help administrators establish a SCIM connection between their company's IdP and Haiilo.

 With SCIM, you can: